Gary W. Cole, MD, FAAD

-Benzoyl peroxide causes red and scaly skin irritation in a small number of people, which goes away as soon as you stop using the product.
+Benzoyl peroxide causes red and scaly skin irritation in a small number of people, which goes away as soon as one stops using the product.
 Keep in mind that benzoyl peroxide is a bleach, so do not let products containing benzoyl peroxide come into contact with fabrics, leaving unsightly white spots on colored clothes, shirts, towels, and carpets.

 Reduce the oil

-You cannot stop your oil glands from producing oil (unless you mess with your hormones or metabolism in ways you shouldn't).
-Even isotretinoin (Accutane, see below) only slows down oil glands for a while; they come back to life later.
-What you can do is to get rid of oil on the surface of the skin and reduce the embarrassing shine.
+One cannot stop oil glands from producing oil.
+Even isotretinoin (Accutane, see below) only slows down oil glands for a while; they resume normal activity later.
+It is possible to get rid of oil on the surface of the skin and reduce the appearance of shine.

 - Use a gentle astringent/toner to wipe away oil.
 (There are many brands available in pharmacies, as well as from manufacturers of cosmetic lines.)

-- Products containing glycolic acid or one of the other alpha hydroxy acids are also mildly helpful in clearing the skin by causing the superficial layer of the skin to peel (exfoliate).
+- Products containing glycolic acid or one of the other alpha hydroxy acids are also helpful in clearing the skin by causing the superficial layer of the skin to peel (exfoliate).

 - Masks containing sulfur and other ingredients draw out facial oil.

-- Antibacterial pads containing benzoyl peroxide have the additional benefit of helping you wipe away oil.
+- Antibacterial pads containing benzoyl peroxide have the additional benefit of helping to wipe away oil.